Main Content

 Description

 The Multiposition Valve Actuator block models a multiposition actuator in any fluid domain.
 You can use it in combination with any valve block that takes a physical signal as input.
-The actuator position is influenced by the input signal and switching time, and not by loading.
+The input signal and the switching time affect the actuator position.

 Two-Position Actuator Movement

-When Actuator positions is set to 2, the Actuator travel direction parameter sets the direction of the push-pin motion.
+When Actuator positions is 2, the Actuator travel direction parameter sets the direction of the push-pin motion.

 The actuator motion can be interrupted at any time.
 If the push-pin motion is disrupted mid-stroke, the switch-on and switch-off times are adjusted proportionally to the push-pin position, relative to the push-pin stroke.